juaquins/datefixer/README.md

 	names described below.

 Test fixtures and where to put your images
-- Put any real images you want to use for integration under:
+- Put any real images you want to use for integration under: `tests/fixtures/`
-	`file-date-helpers/gpt5-mini/tests/fixtures/`
-- The integration test expects one sample named `sample1.jpg`.
-- You can add additional files; tests will skip integration checks if `exiftool` is not installed.
+- The integration tests will run against files in `tests/fixtures/` and will skip exiftool-dependent checks if `exiftool` is not installed.

+Note about filesystem (system) tags
+- To read or write filesystem timestamps from the CLI use the ``File:System:`` prefix.
+The supported system tags are:
+	- ``File:System:FileModifyDate``  (modification time)
+	- ``File:System:FileInodeChangeDate``  (inode/change time)
+	- ``File:System:FileCreateDate``  (creation/birth time, platform dependent)

+Note about EXIF tags:
+- You can add `AllDates` as a dest tag.

+When passing destination tags to the CLI or library functions, include one of the above if you want to modify the corresponding system timestamp.